-Members welcomed the refurbishment works which were planned for Stopford House and the Town Hall.
+Members welcomed the refurbishment work which was planned for Stopford House and the Town Hall, but requested that income generation be considered as part of that work.

 11. FUTURE HIGH STREET FUND - MERSEYWAY

 Consideration was given to a report of the Corporate Director (Place) & Deputy Chief Executive and Corporate Director (Corporate and Support Services) & Deputy Chief Executive (copies of which had been circulated) which provided an update on progress with Stockport's Future High Street Fund project.